JasonGrace2282/JasonGrace2282.github.io/blog/graphics/first-raytracer.md

 <img src="./assets/rust-raytracer.png">

-But what is a Ray tracer or a path tracer?
+But what is a Ray tracer?

 The fundamental idea behind ray tracing (or more specifically, path tracing) is to render images that accurately depict how something looks like in real life.